sandersFeigy/Text-Statistics/README.md

         The longest word sequence in the text that does not contain the letter k :

-        "Color Psychology as Therapy
+            "	Color Psychology as Therapy
             Several ancient cultures, including the Egyptians and Chinese, practiced chromotherapy, or the use of colors to heal.
 Chromotherapy is sometimes referred to as light therapy or colorology.

             Colorology is still used today as a holistic or alternative treatment.
 In this treatment:

             Red is used to stimulate the mind and to increase circulation.
             Yellow is thought to stimulate the nerves and purify the body.
             Orange is used to heal the lungs and to increase energy levels.
             Blue is believed to soothe illnesses and treat pain.
             Indigo shades are thought to alleviate".

         Colors in the text :

             black appears 1 time.
             blue appears 5 times.
             brown appears 1 time.
             green appears 2 times.
             indigo appears 1 time.
             orange appears 3 times.
             pink appears 1 time.
             purple appears 2 times.
             red appears 4 times.
             white appears 1 time.
             yellow appears 3 times.

         ============== End Of Statistics ==============